 Artist INC Tulsa

-Artist INC and M-AAA collaborate with the Arts & Humanities Council of Tulsa to present Artist INC Live Tulsa
+M-AAA collaborates with the Arts & Humanities Council of Tulsa to present Artist INC Tulsa

 Diverse education programs advance its mission to inspire creativity, foster appreciation, promote lifelong learning, enhance the quality of individual lives, and contribute economic vitality to the greater community.
 The Council partners with arts organizations, individual artists, patrons, school districts, educators, community groups, businesses and government.
 The Council seeks to nurture innovation, artistic quality and professional development; broaden public and private support of the arts; and introduce the arts and humanities to new audiences.